Thermoelectric transport properties of gapless pinned charge density waves: Effective theory of charge density waves

-We further restrict our attention to small low-frequency, long-wavelength fluctuations of the CDW structure along the $x$-direction only: $\phi = \phi_0 + \alpha \delta \phi(t,x)$.
-Similarly, we introduce fluctuations in the local chemical potential $\mu = \mu_0 + \delta \mu (t,x)$ and temperature $T=T_0 + \delta T (t,x)$, as well as in the local velocity field $u_\mu = \{1,0,0\} + \delta u_\mu(t,x)$.
-For the purpose of computing the two-point functions relevant for transport properties, we consider external sources for the current and energy-momentum tensor: the electric field $\delta \p_t A_x(t,x)$ and the background metric perturbation $\delta g_{tx}(t,x)$.
+We restrict our attention to small low-frequency, long-wavelength fluctuations of the CDW structure $\phi = \phi_0 + \alpha \delta \phi(t,x)$, the local chemical potential $\mu = \mu_0 + \delta \mu (t,x)$ and temperature $T=T_0 + \delta T (t,x)$, and local velocity field $u^\mu = \{1,0,0\} + \delta u^\mu(t,x)$.
+To compute the two-point functions relevant for transport, we consider external sources for the current and energy-momentum tensor: the electric field $\delta \p_t A_x(t,x)$ and the background metric perturbation $\delta g_{tx}(t,x)$.
 Moreover, we take into account the effect of the crystal lattice, which simultaneously breaks translations explicitly, introducing a finite momentum dissipation $\Gamma$, and pins the CDW, providing a mass $m_\phi^2$ to the Goldstone mode.
-As long as $\Gamma$ and $m_\phi^2$ can be considered to be small, this ``weak pinning'' effect can be treated as a small correction to the hydrodynamic conservation laws.
-Finally, as it has been studied in detail in \cite{Delacretaz:2016ivq,Delacretaz:2017zxd,Andrade:2020hpu,Amoretti:2021fch,Amoretti:2021lll,Armas:2021vku,Delacretaz:2021qqu}, the pinning leads to a finite lifetime of the Goldstone, parametrized by the phase relaxation term $\Omega$.
-The full set of hydrodynamic constitutive relations, resulting from the framework of \cite{Armas:2020bmo,Delacretaz:2021qqu,Armas:2021vku} in this case is listed in the Supplementary Material \eqref{equ:full_const_relations}.
-The expressions for the electric current and the Goldstone configuration equation (Josephson relation) including the relaxation term are particularly relevant for our discussion \footnote{In \cite{Armas:2020bmo} the extra thermodynamic quantity, ``lattice pressure'' plays a significant role in the model.
-It must be zero for thermodynamically stable solutions, but can emerge in some holographic models \cite{Baggioli:2022pyb}.
-We mainly focus on DC conductivities, which do not depend on it, so we drop it from the equations here.
-The complete expressions for AC thermoelectric transport coefficients can be found in \cite{Amoretti:2021lll}.}
+As long as $\Gamma$ and $m_\phi^2$ are small, this ``weak pinning'' effect can be treated as a small correction to the hydrodynamic conservation laws.
+The pinning leads to a finite lifetime of the Goldstone, parametrized by the phase relaxation term $\Omega$ \cite{Delacretaz:2016ivq,Delacretaz:2017zxd,Andrade:2020hpu,Amoretti:2021fch,Amoretti:2021lll,Armas:2021vku,Delacretaz:2021qqu}.
+The full set of hydrodynamic constitutive relations, resulting from the framework of \cite{Armas:2020bmo} is listed in Supplementatry material \cite{supp} Sec.\,A. Here we assume Lorentz symmetry \cite{Kovtun:2012rj} and the expression for the electric current and the Goldstone configuration equation (Josephson relation) read \footnote{In \cite{Armas:2020bmo,Ammon:2020xyv} the extra thermodynamic quantity, ``lattice pressure'' plays a significant role in the model, but it is irrelevant here (see Supplementatry material \cite{supp} Sec.\,A)}

 In addition, we quote the stress-energy and current conservation laws, modified by the explicit sources and symmetry breaking terms